-Veolia is demonstrating its expertise in innovation and low-carbon energy production solutions with maximum use of renewable and recovered energy in the regional mix.
+Veolia is demonstrating its expertise in innovation and low-carbon energy production solutions with maximum use of renewable and recovered energy recyclable waste.

-REUTILIZING AND RECYCLING BIOGENIC CO2 AND REDUCING FOSSIL CO2 recyclable waste.
 The transformation of biogenic CO2 into biofuel could provide a low-carbon alternative to fossil energies, especially in the transportation sector.